Skip to content

 secretzero providers token-info

-# Check specific token
+# Check a specific token

-secretzero providers token-info --token ghp_xxxxx
+secretzero providers token-info github --token ghp_xxxxx

-secretzero providers token-info --provider github
+secretzero providers token-info vault --token s.xxxxxxx

 Usage:

-secretzero providers token-info [OPTIONS]
+secretzero providers token-info [OPTIONS] [PROVIDER_TYPE]

 Options: